Documentation

 • Local Search — acceptors, foragers, selectors, and score-level annealing

-• Phases — Construction heuristic, local search, exhaustive search, and VND
+• Phases — Construction heuristic, local search, VND, typed exact search, and partitioned search

 • Moves — selector-family guide with scalar, list, and composite subsections